alex-isv/solutions-engineering/AMD/AI/Deploying_open-webui-ollama_in_AMD-based_RKE2-cluster.md

-# Installing WebUI with AMD + ROCm for Ollama in SUSE/Rancher RKE2 Kubernetes cluster
+# Installing Open WebUI with AMD + ROCm for Ollama in SUSE/Rancher RKE2 Kubernetes cluster

 ## Purpose
 These steps outlines installation of Open WebUI + Ollama using AMD GPU in SUSE RKE2 Kubernetes cluster and managed by a Rancher server.